Tim Owen: Air Force career

 In 1978, Owen moved to Williamtown, the site of a large RAAF military base, and has lived in the region, when not on active duty, for 15 years.
-He completed a Masters in Strategic Studies (MSS) in 1999.
-He resigned from the Air Force and the Australian Defence Force in 2009 and became Chief Executive Officer of CI Agent Solutions, a company that provides oil-spill solutions to the defence and aerospace industry sector.
+He completed a Masters in Strategic Studies in 1999.
+He resigned from the Air Force and the Australian Defence Force in 2009 and became chief executive officer of CI Agent Solutions, a company that provides oil-spill solutions to the defence and aerospace industry sector.

-He is married to Charlotte and they live in Newcastle with three adult sons.
+He was married to Charlotte (now divorced).